jozefg/drafts/ett.md

 capitalizing on this.
-For example the original thrust of homotopy type theory was based on the observation that type theory didn't preclude the existence of univalence and new occupants of `=`, even if they weren't their originally.
+For example the original thrust of homotopy type theory was based on the observation that type theory didn't preclude the existence of univalence and new occupants of `=`, even if they weren't there originally.
 These observations simply aren't true if we start with `J (J)` as our hypothetical judgment because we can inspect the construction of a proof in order to build up another.